RewoundVHS/dotfiles/README.md

 ## deploy.sh

 This bash script deploys my dotfiles on an Arch Linux system.
 Please read through this script before running it as it installs packages.

-## randwall.py

-This short script chooses a random wallpaper from ~/Pictures/Wallpapers and sets the theme with pywal.
-This also is useless as pywal will select a random image if you point it at a directory.